 ‘If you do your bit to help them develop their skills and give them all the tools, plus the freedom to use their imagination and creative problem solving skills, needed to make people happy, you will be inspired to see how far they are ready to go for guests.’

 Right now, that could be you.
-Most mistakes in business not deliberate — they’re accidental.
+Most mistakes in business are not deliberate — they’re accidental.
 If people leave unhappy, it could be there’s something that you’re overlooking without knowing.
+While your branding and website is what will get your customers through the door and what we do best, their experience is entirely on your team.

 We get the idea of making people happy intuitively when it comes to our guests, but did you know this is even MORE important for your staff?